captainsidd/march-madness/README.md

 # march-madness

-let's see how much seeding correlates to final four appearances
+Let's see how much seeding correlates to final four appearances

+Doing this to try to win the bracket challenge and post on reddit for fake internet points.